aome510/hackernews-TUI/README.md

 In `SearchView`, there are two modes: `Navigation` and `Search`.
 The default mode is `Search`.

-`Search` mode is similar to Vim's Insert mode, in which users can input the query string.
+`Search` mode is similar to Vim's insert mode, in which users can input the query string.

 `Navigation` mode allows the `SearchView` to behave like a `StoryView` with all `StoryView` shortcuts enabled.